vpenando/vpenando.github.io/articles/en/wip/explicit_typing_python.md

 def add(x: int, y: int) -> int:
     return x + y
 ```
 But what happens if we call `add` with, for example, strings?
-Let's try and see its output:
+Let's try and see the output:
 ```py
 result = add('foo', 'bar')
 print(result)